cesar-rocha/cesar-rocha.github.io/_pages/quotes.md

 >Those clowns have turned this into a cottage industry.

-Lev Landau (quoted by Narlikar and Burbidge in Facts and Speculations in Cosmology, CUP):
+Lev Landau (quoted by Narlikar and Burbidge in Facts and Speculations in Cosmology):

 >Cosmologists are often wrong but never in doubt.